kevinfranklin03/File-Converter/README.md

 # File Converter CLI

 This CLI tool allows you to convert various file formats (PDF, PNG, JPEG, JPG, DOCX) using Node.js and the GroupDocs Conversion Cloud API.
 The tool provides an interactive command-line interface to specify the file location, destination directory, and desired output format.
 It also includes a spinner animation to indicate the progress of the conversion.
+It also uses google Cloud storage to store and read files.

 ## Features